Ctoagn1/blender-wal/README.md

 By virtue of the theme not using set colors and instead using whatever your wallpaper is, some themes will look better than others, but I've gotten some pretty nice ones.

+See `https://github.com/Ctoagn1/Blender-Wallpaper-for-all/` for a similar blender addon that works on windows/mac/linux and doesn't require pywal or any of its backends.
+(In order to be dependency-free, it uses the colorz backend locally with a weighted k-mean.
+Stick with this one if you prefer other backends.)

 # Usage Guide

 **Install:**  `git clone https://github.com/Ctoagn1/blender-wal`